jmarovi/CritvizDocs/README.md

    ```

 5. **Access the Documentation Site:**
-   Once Vitepress has successfully compiled the documentation site, you can access it in your web browser at the provided address (typically http://localhost:3000).
+   Once Vitepress has successfully compiled the documentation site, you can access it in your web browser at the provided address.

 ### Contributing to Documentation